mayerrobert/jmurmel/murmel-langref.md

 When compiling Murmel "require" is performed at compile time.

-If "optional-file-path" is omitted or nil then "module-name" will be used as the file path.

-"module-name" and "optional-file-path" are not eval'd and must be strings.
+"filespec" is not eval'd and must be a string.

     (require "mlib") ; will search for the file mlib.lisp ; unless the module "mlib" was already loaded